insight-platform/Savant/docs/adapters.md

     python3 scripts/run_sink.py image-files  /path/to/output/%source_id-%src_filename
 ```

-### Video files sink adapter
+### Video file sink adapter

-Video-files sink adapter writes received messages as video files into directory, specified in ``DIR_LOCATION`` parameter.
+Video file sink adapter writes received messages as video files to a directory, specified in ``DIR_LOCATION`` parameter.

-Video-files sink adapter parameters.
+Video file sink adapter parameters.
 These parameters are set as environment variables in the docker run command:

 - ``DIR_LOCATION`` the location of the file to write metadata to.
 Can be a plain location or a pattern.
     Allowed substitution parameters are %source_id and %src_filename.